raacai/alignabletextanalysis/index.md

 It is so evident that small business owners are very interested to read and communicate the challenges which they are facing now.

-I was not able at first glance to see *when* this post was published.
-Forward I will create a temporal analysis to contextualize by the time the comments, and this will probably give us an idea of when it was published.

-Also, this title has more than 90% of neutral sentiment idea and just 10% of negative.
+**Using advance A.I. text analysis has more than 90% of neutral sentiment idea and just 10% of negative.
 What does it mean?
-The people are more attracted to a neutral question than positive or negative.
+The people are more attracted to a neutral question than positive or negative.** Here start the benefits of using A.I. to your advertisement strategies.
+Be honest, did you know that?

 The subtitle also gave us a great idea of the success of this post.